 The Complete Profile subfield is set to 1 when the Per-STA Profile subelement of the Multi-Link element is complete as defined in 35.3.2.2 (Complete or partial per-STA profile).
 Otherwise the subfield is set to 0.

+The Beacon TxPower Present subfield is set to 1 when if the Beacon TxPower Difference field is present in the Link Info field.
+Otherwise, the subfield is set to 0.

 Other subfields are TBD.

+The Beacon TxPower Difference field carries the 8-bit 2s complement of the difference between the beacon transmit power normalized to 20 MHz (in EIRP) of the AP transmitting Multi-Link element and the beacon transmit power normalized to 20 MHz (in EIRP) of the AP reported in the Per-STA Profile subelement if the difference is non-zero.
+If the difference is zero, the Beacon TXPower Difference field is not present.

+NOTE – If the beacon transmit power normalized to 20 MHz (in EIRP) of the AP that carries the ML probe response is 20 dBm and the beacon transmit power normalized to 20 MHz (in EIRP) of an AP that is reported in the Per-STA profile of the Basic variant Multi-Link element carried in the ML probe response is 23 dBm then the Beacon TxPower Difference field of the Per-STA profile field corresponding to that AP carries 11111101.

 The Vendor Specific subelements have the same format as their corresponding elements (see 9.4.2.25 (Vendor Specific element)).
 Zero or more Vendor Specific subelements are included in the list of optional subelements.